mahdi22/ansible-install-puppet-agent/README.md

   http_proxy: http://proxy.local:8080/
   https_proxy: http://proxy.local:8080/

-# Set install_from_puppetlabs: true to install puppetlabs repository.
-# Set install_from_puppetlabs: false to puppet agent from a local repository.
+# Set install_from_puppetlabs: True - install puppet agent from puppetlabs repository.
+# Set install_from_puppetlabs: False - do not install puppetlabs repositry
 # Default is true.
-install_from_puppetlabs: true
+install_from_puppetlabs: True

 # Specifie puppet version
 # Supported values are "6" and "7"
+# This parameter is valid if install_from_puppetlabs: True
 # Default is 6
 puppet_version: "6"

 # Generate or Re-generate a new certificat
-# Default is true
 # Turne this variable to false to edit configuration without generate a new certificat
+# Default is True
-puppet_agent_certification: true
+puppet_agent_certification: True

 # The master server to request configurations from.
 # Defaults to puppet
-puppet_server_name: puppet
+puppet_server_name: puppet.lab

 # The environment to request when contacting the master.
 # Default is production